 Competitive runners who run for four to six days a week should incorporate low-impact cross-training workouts during their rest days.

-Injured or sidelined runners may need to do cross-training frequently but first, speak with your physiotherapist for advice on the recommended exercises for your specific injury.
+Injured or sidelined runners may need to do cross-training frequently but first, speak with your physiotherapist or sports chiropractor for advice on the recommended exercises for your specific injury.
 Cross-training can help injured runners improve their fitness levels and deal with the disappointment of being sidelined from long runs.

 Recovery Massage or Try Foam Rolling